Cranchian/ImpressBot/README.md

 ALL three steps plus the 2 bonus tasks were covered. opening the localhost default page should display the stats(all the user calls based on user id)
 ![Display Sample](https://i.imgur.com/mGrJykO.png)

+* LIVE DEMO SITE AT: http://cranchian.pythonanywhere.com/
+* BOT ADDRESS: @impressjokerbot
+* Connect to the above bot in telegram.

 The entire project was fun especially due to some time constraints on my side.